2022–23 St. John's Red Storm men's basketball team

 The 2022–23 St. John's Red Storm men's basketball team represented St. John's University during the 2022–23 NCAA Division I men's basketball season.
 They were coached by Mike Anderson, in his fourth year at the school, and played their home games at Carnesecca Arena and Madison Square Garden as members of the Big East Conference.
 They finished the season 17–14, 7–13 in Big East Play to finish in eighth place.
-They won defeated Butler in the opening round of the Big East tournament before losing in the quarterfinals to Marquette.
+They defeated Butler in the opening round of the Big East tournament before losing in the quarterfinals to Marquette.

 On March 10, 2023, the school fired head coach Mike Anderson for cause.
 On March 20, the school named former Kentucky and Louisville head coach Rick Pitino the team's new head coach.